• Share this on:

 Luxury consumer (luxury market)

-Very highFrom basic to high fashionExtremely high-quality materials from nominated suppliers such as a-grade fine leather, merino wool, mercerised cotton, cashmere, regenerated fibresVery high requirements regarding comfort, durability and fit.
-Often dry clean/handwash only.
+Very highFrom basic to high fashionExtremely high-quality materials from nominated suppliers, such as A-grade fine leather, merino wool, mercerised cotton, cashmere, regenerated fibresVery high requirements regarding comfort, durability and fit.
+Often dry clean/handwash only

 (upper middle market)

-HighFrom basic to fashionableHigh-quality materials, sometimes from nominated suppliers such as branded viscose, (organic) cotton, merino wool, polyester/LycraHigh requirements regarding comfort, durability and fit
+HighFrom basic to fashionableHigh-quality materials, sometimes from nominated suppliers, such as branded viscose, (organic) cotton, merino wool, polyester/LycraHigh requirements regarding comfort, durability and fit

 Practical consumer